felipehillebrand-ops/felipehillebrand-ops/README.md

 ### About

-Software developer at 42 Porto focused on C, Python and Linux environments.
-Background in scientific research and analytical problem-solving.
+Junior Software Developer currently studying at 42 Porto, with a background in Environmental Engineering and scientific research.
+Skilled in C, Python, Linux systems and problem solving.
+Seeking to contribute to reliable software solutions while growing as an engineer.

 ---